Category: Python-Native AI Agent Backend Implementation · Updated May 2026

 Why does async architecture matter in agent systems?

-Agent workflows are IO-bound and concurrent: LLM API calls, vector store queries, external API calls, and database reads all run in parallel.
-Synchronous code blocks during each operation, creating performance bottlenecks in multi-step workflows.
-Python asyncio with FastAPI and async task queues allows agents to handle concurrent operations efficiently.
-Partners without async Python depth produce backends that cannot scale without architectural rewrites.
+Agent workflows are IO-bound and concurrent: LLM API calls, vector-store queries, external APIs, and database reads run in parallel.
+Synchronous code blocks on each operation, creating bottlenecks in multi-step workflows.
+Python asyncio with FastAPI and async task queues lets agents handle concurrent operations efficiently.
+Partners without async Python depth produce backends that need rewrites to scale, which is why Uvik Software's FastAPI and async practice is weighted heavily here.

 When should a company choose a specialist agent partner over a broader AI vendor?